Projects of Sven Koenig

 otherwise they are of not much use.
 However, most artificial intelligence

-planners and reinforcement-learning mechanisms use simplistic preference
+planners use simplistic preference models.
+Planning systems for crisis

-the probability of achieving their goals or minimize the expected
+maximize the probability of achieving their goals or minimize the expected

 plan-execution cost, even though human decision makers are risk-averse in